-If you are heading to the Iberian Peninsula country and don’t have any idea about how the food in Portugal is, what to expect and eat there, here you will find everything you need to know.
+If you are heading to this beautiful country and don’t have any idea what to expect about Portuguese food, here you will find everything you need to know.

 Portugal is a world on its own; even as part of the European community, the country has grown into a truly unique entity.
 Their customs, and the way of life.
-The fact is that food in Portugal have flourished around a particularly troublesome history, but the warmth of their people and their innate hospitality show on the dinner table.
+The fact is that Portuguese food has flourished around a particularly troublesome history, but the warmth of their people and their innate hospitality show on the dinner table.

-Food in Portugal go from legendary wines to incredibly fresh sea produce; from creamy pastries to hearty broths, Portuguese food is satisfying in many ways.
+Food in Portugal goes from legendary wines to incredibly fresh sea produce; from creamy pastries to hearty broths, and it is satisfying in many ways.
 All you need to know about one of the most exciting and up-and-coming cuisines you will find it here.
 This is what Portugal’s food is all about.

 A Typical Portuguese Breakfast